 We're all prone to distractions at work.
 Or we can suffer a complete lack of motivation.
 But with so much work to do, we often have little choice but to get on with things.

 When you need a boost to your productivity, there are plenty of ways to get back on track.
 Here we share some top tips to stay focused and get through that job list.

 1. Eat breakfast

 Start each day with a healthy breakfast.
-And by healthy, I mean porridge, oats, wholemeal toast, eggs, fruit or yogurt – whichever takes your fancy.
+And by healthy, I mean porridge, oats, wholemeal toast, eggs, fruit or yoghurt – whichever takes your fancy.
 Try to opt for some low GI choices to ensure you provide your body with slow-release energy to keep you going until lunchtime.
-If you have an unhealthy option, or skip breakfast altogether, it will just leave you feeling tired, agitated and distracted.
+If you have an unhealthy option or skip breakfast altogether, it will just leave you feeling tired, agitated and distracted.
 Not good for productivity.

 2. Sleep well

 Get some decent shuteye every night.
 Experts recommend around seven to nine hours sleep.
 If you always have late nights, you'll regret it the next day as you won't feel rested or rejuvenated and ready to handle work.
 Good productivity relies on being well-rested.

 Can't sleep?
 If you've got things whirring around in your head every night, keep a notebook by your bed and write down any niggles, worries or tasks you need to remember.
 If that doesn't work, then figure out why you can't sleep.
 If you're working late into the evenings, it might be because you're not giving your brain enough time to wind down and relax.

 To keep stress levels at bay, get out and exercise every day.
 Even if it's just a walk during your lunch break.
 Exercise will help clear your mind, ensuring you stay focused.
 You may think that being chained to your desk will mean that you get more done, but this works against you.
 Stay active, and you'll stay productive.